-It is common for the scope and/or price of contracts to be modified, due to changes in the number of items to be supplied, or the addition of new items to an order.
-For larger contracts, changes might be made to the specifications of the goods or service to be supplied under an existing contract and to similar goods or services to be supplied in future.
+It is common for the scope and/or price of contracts to be modified, due to changes in the number of manufactured items to be supplied, or the addition of new items to an order.
+For larger manufacturing contracts, changes might be made to the specifications of the goods to be supplied under an existing contract and to similar goods to be supplied in future (for example, this might arise in respect of orders for aircraft).

-IFRS 15 has detailed guidance to be applied in determining whether, from an accounting perspective, contract modifications result in changes to the existing contract or the creation of a new contract, and whether there is either an adjustment to the amount of revenue recognised to date (resulting in a 'true up' in the income statement) or to revenue to be recognised in future.
+IFRS currently has limited guidance for the accounting consequences of these changes.
+In contrast, IFRS 15 has detailed guidance to be applied in determining whether, from an accounting perspective, contract modifications result in changes to the existing contract or a new contract, and whether there is either an adjustment to the amount of revenue recognised to date (resulting in a 'true up' in the income statement) or to revenue to be recognised in future.
 These new requirements may result in significant changes to the pattern of revenue recognition.